punit170/DSL-for-LogicGate-designers/README.md

 # Project Title: DSL-Boolean-Gates
 # Project Description:
-This is a domain specific language implemention for creating and evaluating expressions to implement logic gates (both simple and complex), and creating user defined classes and their objects.
-This is the second phase of the project implementation, wherein one can describe boolean gates, evaluate them, create classes with Fields, Constructor, and Methods, provide Access Modifiers for Fields and Methods, create objects for classes, Invoke Fields and Methods using Objects, Extend a childclass from parentclass, Substitute parentclass object by childclass object or substitute objects of same class type.
-This project is build using Scala(version 3.2.0) which is completely an object-oriented and functional programming language.
+This is a domain-specific language implementation for creating and evaluating expressions to implement logic gates (both simple and complex) and creating user-defined classes and their objects.
+This DSL supports constructs for creating and evaluating boolean gates, classes (with Fields, Constructors, and Methods), Access Modifiers, Objects, Multi-level inheritance, Substitutiviy, abstract classes, interfaces, IF-condition, exception handling, and partial evaluations.
+This project is built using Scala(version 3.2.0), an object-oriented and functional programming language.

 # How to install and run the project
 Requirements: [Java Development Toolkit (JDK)](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html) and [Simple Build Toolkit (SBT)](https://www.scala-sbt.org/1.x/docs/index.html)